onomatopoetica/team-profile-generator/README.md

 The project scope was to create an application that dynamically generates a professional HTML file from a user's input.
 The application prompts the user for information about the team manager and information about the manager's team members.
 A user can input any number of team members which may be a mix of engineers and interns.
 When all unit tests have passed and the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided.

-The dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
+The dependencies are [jest](https://jestjs.io/) for running the provided tests and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

 The application will be invoked by using the following in the command line: